Warbo/chriswarbo-net/projects/ivory/numerical_towers.md

 Numerical Towers are a particular way to design and organise a programming language's numeric values and operations, notably used by the Lisp, Scheme & Smalltalk families.
-We will characterised the approach as follows:
+We will characterise the approach as follows:

  - Multiple types of number are provided, e.g. `natural`, `integer`, `rational`, etc.
- - These types are constants, e.g. no parameterising like `(integer-modulo 7)` or `(matrix 3 3)`
+ - These types are constant, e.g. no parameterising like `(integer-modulo 7)` or `(matrix 3 3)`
  - Different types of number can use different representations, e.g. `integer` may use a sign to distinguish positives from negatives; whilst `rational` may